petkaantonov/bluebird/docs/docs/api/promise.onpossiblyunhandledrejection.md

 ```

-*Note: this hook is specific to the bluebird instance its called on, application developers should use [global rejection events](/docs/api/error-management-configuration.html#global-rejection-events)*
+*Note: this hook is specific to the bluebird instance it's called on, application developers should use [global rejection events](/docs/api/error-management-configuration.html#global-rejection-events)*

 Add `handler` as the handler to call when there is a possibly unhandled rejection.
 The default handler logs the error stack to stderr or `console.error` in browsers.